zlatanvasovic/hackwork/README.md

 Built with &#9733;s and PHP.
 Hackwork requires PHP 5.2+.

-Licensed under the terms of MIT license.
+Licensed under the MIT License.

 ## Usage